httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The fwd-stored parameter

 "fwd-stored" indicates whether the cache stored the response; a true value indicates that it did.
-Only valid when fwd is not "none".
+Only meaningful when fwd is not "none".

 ## The res-fresh parameter